Wolfpack Coaching Staff

 Safeties, Special Teams and DFO

 Jareth graduated from Flathead High School in 2006 where he played for Coach Bennett his junior and senior seasons.
 Jareth received all-conference honors and was elected team captain his senior season.
 He also competed in track in which he received both all-conference and all-state honors.
 Following high school, Jareth continued his football career at Montana Tech in beautiful Butte, Montana.
 He was a three year starter at wide receiver for the Orediggers and also contributed as a kick and punt returner.
 He received a bachelor’s degree from Montana Tech in Business & Information Technology and his teaching certification from the University of Montana-Western.
 Jareth began his teaching career in 2012 at GHS in the business department.
 He taught various business classes until the Fall of 2020 when he was hired as the Glacier High Libraries AV Media Specialist.
 He is married to Kate Wilson who teaches 2nd Grade at West Valley School.
 Jareth and Kate have one son, Ketcher who can normally be found running around at Wolfpack practices and one daughter, Renley, who is never far behind.
-Jareth is entering his 11th year coaching for the Wolfpack.
+Jareth is entering his 12th year coaching for the Wolfpack.
 He spent his first year on the offensive side of the ball helping with wide receivers as well as coordinating the JV offense.
 He moved to the secondary in 2012 where he coached the safeties and was also very involved with the WolfPack special teams.
-He moved back to the offensive side of the ball in 2016 to coach the wide receivers.
-This year Jareth will again be focusing on Safeties as well as Special Teams and directing all football operations.
+He moved back to the offensive side of the ball in 2016 to coach the wide receivers but since 2017 has been focused on Safeties as well as Special Teams and directing all football operations.